apoorvav-github/made-template-fau/project/project-plan.md

 The project aims to explore and understand the relationship between temperature and Air Quality Index (AQI) in Bangalore.
 Understanding this relationship is crucial for following reasons:

-1. Climate (temperature) and air quality are two critical factors that influence the health and living of urban populations.
+1. Climate (temperature) and air quality are two critical factors that influence the health and living of urban population.
-2. Bangalore, known as the Silicon Valley of India, is a rapidly growing metropolitan area that faces unique environmental challenges.
+2. Bangalore (Silicon Valley of India) is a rapidly growing metropolitan area that faces unique environmental challenges.
-3. As the city expands and industrializes, it experiences notable variations in temperature and air quality, both of which have a huge impacts on public health, urban planning, and environmental sustainability.
+3. As the city expands and industrializes, it experiences notable variations in temperature and air quality, which may have a huge impacts on public health, urban planning, and environmental sustainability.